scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 PyHRF is an open source software, which has allowed it to evolve rapidly over the last few years.
-As we showed, it allows to generate posteriori probability maps (PPM) to describe the significance of the activation in each region of the brain.
+As we showed, it allows to generate posteriori probability maps (PPMs) to describe the significance of the activation in each region of the brain.
 Moreover, PyHRF uses efficient estimation methods in order to provide a fast and reliable tool.
 In fact, in 2013, a similar solution based on the BOLD JDE was developed in PyHRF for the Functional Arterial Spin Labelling